Mount Emei, including Leshan Giant Buddha

 The Giant Buddha of Leshan measures 71 m high overall, which makes it the largest statue of the Buddha in the world.

+Emei became a sacred Buddhist site following the sixth-century visit of Bodhisattva Puxian and his six-tusked elephant.
+Here Buddhism first became established on Chinese territory and from where it spread widely throughout the east.
 Covering Emei Shan is a sub-tropical forest with many endemic and endangered plants.
 They include orchids, primulas, rhododendrons, camellias, ginkgos, cycads and tree ferns.
-The mountain is frequently covered in dense cloud, with associated high rainfall and humidity.
+The mountain is frequently covered in a dense cloud, with associated high rainfall and humidity.

-Map of Mount Emei, including Leshan Giant Buddha
+Map of Mount Emei, including Leshan Giant BuddhaLoad map

 April 1992 I climbed Emeishan, after attending a conference in Hong Kong.
 I was accompagned by a chinese student who did not want to go to his lessons at the university close to the entrance of the mountain.
 Instead he liked to practice english with me.
 I slept in three temples at the mountain.
 At the top we had a clear view, witch is not often the case.
 I wrote a story about my travel that i will send lateron, together with some 22 year old poctures.